Oncofertility

 Embryo banking (embryo freezing) involves harvesting a woman’s egg(s) and inseminating the eggs with sperm in the laboratory to produce an embryo for future use through IVF.
 Like egg banking, the embryo cryopreservation process takes about two weeks.

-The resulting embryos are cryopreserved (frozen) and stored until you are in complete remission and healthy enough to become pregnant.
+The resulting embryos are cryopreserved (frozen) and stored until you are healthy enough to become pregnant.
 Collaboration with your oncology physician is critical.

 Find Out if Our Oncofertility Program is Right for You